Supersonic Acrobatic Rocket-Powered Battle-Cars: Sequel

 In March 2011, Psyonix confirmed that there was a sequel in development but that it was far from completion due to them having difficulty pitching it to publishers or acquiring the finances required to self-publish.
-In September 2013, Psyonix announced more details, saying that there would be a free alpha version released for testing and improvement on the PC, before being ported to consoles.
-Rocket League, was released for the PlayStation 4 and Microsoft Windows on July 7, 2015, and for other platforms at later dates.
-Rocket League has been free since September 23, 2020 and is available on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, Microsoft Windows, and Nintendo Switch.
+In September 2013, Psyonix announced more details, saying that there would be a free alpha version released for testing and improvement on the PC before being ported to consoles.
+Rocket League was released for the PlayStation 4 and Microsoft Windows on July 7, 2015, and for other platforms at later dates.
+It has been free-to-play since September 23, 2020 and is currently available on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, Microsoft Windows, Nintendo Switch and Nintendo Switch 2.